 Regarding education, UAE Centennial 2071 highlights the importance of excellent quality of education, focusing on advanced science, technology, and engineering.
 Other educational measures include teaching students mechanisms for discovering their individual talents and interests early, nurturing ethics and values, and producing graduates who are open-minded and benefit from world experiences.
 On the institutional level, educational institutions are encouraged to be incubators of entrepreneurship and innovators and to be international research centers.

-The IEA IRC 2021 in Dubai will provide the opportunity to meet colleagues and friends, engage in interesting and fruitful discussions on topics relevant for the global ILSA community, and advance explorations and understanding of educational attainment in its context, the roles and needs of education stakeholders, and options for improved education globally.
+The IEA IRC 2021 in Dubai provided the opportunity to meet colleagues and friends, engage in interesting and fruitful discussions on topics relevant for the global ILSA community, and advance explorations and understanding of educational attainment in its context, the roles and needs of education stakeholders, and options for improved education globally.

 Dr Geoff Masters, CEO of the Australian Council for Educational Research (ACER) will talk about, "Assessing Deep Learning".